HUMAN PAPILLOMAVIRUS: ANOGENITAL INFECTIONS ICD-10: B97.7

 INCIDENCE Most sexually active individuals are subclinically infected with HPV; most HPV infections are asymptomatic, subclinical, or unrecognized.
 One percent of sexually active adults (15 to 19 years of age) develop clinical lesions.

 PATHOGENESIS “Low-risk” and “high-risk” HPV types both cause anogenital infections.
 HPV infection may persist for years in a dormant state and becomes infectious intermittently.
 Exophytic warts are probably more infectious than subclinical infection.
 Immunosuppression may result in new extensive HPV lesions, poor response to treatment, increased multifocal intraepithelial neoplasia.
 All HPV types replicate exclusively in the host’s cell nucleus.
 In benign HPV-associated lesions, HPV exists as a plasmid in cellular cytoplasm, replicating extrachromosomally.
 In malignant HPV-associated lesions, HPV integrates into the host’s chromosome, following a break in the viral genome (around E1/E2 region).
 E1 and E2 function is deregulated, resulting in cellular transformation.

 Usually asymptomatic, except for cosmetic appearance.
 Anxiety of having STI.
 Obstruction if large mass.

 MUCOCUTANEOUS LESIONS Four clinical types of genital warts occur:

 Small papular (Fig. 30-1).

-Papular warts: penis A 23-year-old male with penile lesions for 6 months.
-Multiple ...
+Papular warts: penis (A) A 23-year-old man with penile lesions for ...